polinablinova/SBS/README.md

     - Propagate lasers<br />
 ### solve_tridiag.m
 A simple tridiagonal solver used as a helper function in dampled_pondermotive.m
+### continuous_pump.m
+Same as damped_pondermotive but with a continuous pump laser input.
 ## three_wave.m: simple solution to the fluid three-wave equation
 A MATLAB implementation of the three-wave equation (See, e.g., https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.84.1208).
 A standard Runge-Kutta solver (RK4) is implemented.